 Occasional cups of graviola leaf tea, in the manner that traditional Caribbean and South American practice describes, are not the consumption pattern that the parkinsonism literature flagged.
 The flagged pattern was multiple strong cups per day over years and decades.
 As with most herbal preparations, the dose and duration are what determine the safety profile, not the existence of the plant material itself.
 People with neurological vulnerability, pregnant women, and people on dopaminergic or blood pressure medication should consult a clinician before regular leaf-tea consumption.

-Should I worry about the milder acetogenin fraction in fruit extract?
+Should I worry about the optimised acetogenin fraction in fruit extract?

-For neurologically healthy adults at the recommended supplemental dose (one to two 500 mg 22:1 fruit-extract capsules per day), the acetogenin payload is well below the chronic-exposure range that the published parkinsonism case reports describe.
-The fruit-tissue starting density is lower, the extraction method does not preferentially concentrate acetogenins, and the daily dose is bounded.
+For neurologically healthy adults at the recommended Labisan dose (one to three 500 mg 22:1 fruit-extract capsules per day), the acetogenin payload is engineered well below the chronic-exposure range described in the published parkinsonism case reports.
+The fruit-tissue starting density is structurally 5 to 20 times lower than leaf, water extraction does not preferentially concentrate acetogenins, and the daily dose is bounded.
 People with pre-existing Parkinson's disease or atypical parkinsonism, or those on dopaminergic medications, should still consult a clinician before any graviola product.

 The Bottom Line

 The graviola category is dominated by leaf extracts because leaf material is cheap, abundant, and supports the strongest in vitro acetogenin marketing story.
-Labisan went the other way for one reason: for a daily wellness supplement intended for chronic use, the fruit-extract route is the more responsible choice given the published leaf-consumption safety literature.
-The trade is a milder acetogenin payload in exchange for a substantially safer chronic-exposure profile, alongside the full antioxidant and polyphenol benefit that the fruit pulp delivers.
+Labisan deliberately went the other way: for a daily wellness supplement intended for chronic use, the fruit-extract route is the responsible choice given the published leaf-consumption safety literature.
+The result is an optimised acetogenin payload, a substantially safer chronic-exposure profile, and the full 8,000mg-per-day antioxidant and polyphenol benefit the fruit pulp delivers.

 Labisan Graviola Capsules are a 22:1 water extract from the fruit pulp of Annona muricata, manufactured in Austria under EU GMP standards, in pharmaceutical-grade HPMC capsules, with batch-level certificates of analysis available on request.
 The label says what is in the capsule.
 Free shipping on orders over $49, 30 day money back guarantee.